NateAnomalyV2/NateAnomalyV2.github.io/index.md

 # NateAnomalyV2.github.io

-I am a computer science student at SCUF and I expect to graduate in 2027.
+I am a computer science student at CSUF and I expect to graduate in 2027.

 ## Favorite CPSC 120L Labs
 * Lab 8, part 1 & 2